Acura extended warranty: cost, coverage and plans

 Supposed to be a luxury sedan.
 Drives good, rides average.
 But malfunction prone.”

-If and when things go wrong, RepairPal data suggests Acuras only cost $501 per year in maintenance and repairs, though, compared with the $652 average across brands.
+If and when things go wrong, RepairPal data from 2019 suggests Acuras only cost $501 per year in maintenance and repairs, which, when adjusted for inflation, is about $697 per year.
+Compared with the industry average of $907 across brands, the cost is considerably less.

 In summary, it seems that Acuras may have problems right out of the gate during the factory warranty period, but once the initial quirks are sorted out, they’re very reliable long-term — with low expected repair costs.